yesco/esp-lisp/README.md

 ## status

-It's one step away from being useful.

-- esp-lisp is interpreted so it's about 2x slower than lua that is compiled and use lots of memory

-It's about 1000+ lines of code.
+It's about 1000 lines of code.

+It is just working [relase](https://github.com/yesco/esp-lisp/releases), just got a readline interface!
+See the docs in [wiki](https://github.com/yesco/esp-lisp/wiki) for simple examples.

 ## features